RNtag12/networkanalysis/week4_web_application_Firewall.md

 - Change Network Adapter
 - Switch the network adapter to a "Host-only Adapter" to prevent DVWA from being accessible to other networks, ensuring the environment remains isolated.
 - Setting Up NGINX with NAXSI

+## Required installation:
+- Download and compile NGINX with the NAXSI plugin following online guides, such as DigitalOcean's NAXSI tutorial.
+- Test HTTP requests to verify that NAXSI is filtering requests and logging blocked actions in /var/log/nginx/error.log.
+- PHP and PHP-FPM Installation
+- Install PHP and PHP-FPM as NGINX does not support PHP natively.
+- Configure FastCGI for PHP using PHP-FPM (refer to php-fpm.org for setup details).
+- Ensure the directories /etc/nginx/sites-available and /etc/nginx/sites-enabled are created, and configure symbolic links if necessary.

  # Visual demonstration
  - [Video_Demo](https://github.com/RNtag12/networkanalysis/blob/main/Week4_Video_demo.zip)